userdashboard/storage-postgresql/readme.md

-# Redis Storage for Dashboard
+# PostgreSQL Storage for Dashboard

 Install this module to use [PostgreSQL](https://postgresql.org) for data storage.